pwyf/ati/2018/agencies/korea-koica.md

 None of the performance indicators is published to IATI.
 While objectives are always published in other formats, other performance indicators, namely reviews and evaluations, results and pre-project impact appraisals are provided for some but not for all projects.

 KOICA does not publish any of the finance and budget indicators to IATI but consistently publishes commitments, capital spend and project budget documents on their website.
-The total organisation budget as well as disaggregated budgets are forward-looking for two years ahead and are published in a machine-readable format.
 Data on disbursements and expenditures as well as project budgets are not being made available.

 ---

-Recommendations go here.
+Korea-KOICA should aim for quarterly, if not monthly publication.

 ---